 2. Nu Plasma II (#214) The Nu Plasma II is an evolution of the Nu Plasma and Nu Plasma HR.
 It is a double focusing magnetic sector instrument that is fitted with 16 Faraday detectors and 5 full size ion-counting multipliers that allows multiple isotope systems to be studied.
 The zoom optics system is also upgraded that greatly shortens the response time to enable instant changes in dispersion and peak coincidence.
 Additional changes to the Plasma II include enhancements to the electronics, pumping system and software, as well as a more compact torch box design with an externally mounted sample introduction system.
 In the sample introduction part, our Nu Plasma II is equipped with both direct solution aspiration system and a desolvating nebulizer system (DSN-100), the latter of which entails a sensitivity increase in the range of 5 – 10 X depending on the elements and a decrease in oxides levels.

-In addition to the improvement in the afore mentioned general design, our Nu Plasma II is also equipped with a newly designed ES (Enhanced Signal) interface that increases the overall sensitivity without compromise of isotope ratio accuracy and precision.
-The ES interface works with DSN-100 or Aridus II.
-This new feature has gone through extensive tests with elemental standards and real life samples in our nUBC facility.
+In addition to the improvement in the aforementioned general design, our Nu Plasma II is also equipped with high sensitivity cones that increase the overall sensitivity without compromise of isotope ratio accuracy and precision.
+The cones work with DSN-100 or Aridus II.
+This set-up has gone through extensive tests with elemental standards and real life samples in our nUBC facility.
 It is now regularly used for radiogenic isotopic analyses of low concentration samples.
 Ideal (i.e. without loss of reproducibility) results can be achieved with the amount of analyte at 10, 20 and 25ng for Pb, Hf and Nd, respectively for isotope ratio measurement.